Main City Hall

 Main City Hall (Ratusz Głównego Miasta; Rechtstädtisches Rathaus) is a historic town hall located in Gdańsk, Poland, within the Main City borough of the Downtown district.
-It is one of the finest examples of the Gothic-Renaissance historic buildings in the city, built at the intersection of Ulica Długa and Długi Targ, in the most popular part of Gdańsk.
+It is one of the finest examples of the Gothic-Renaissance historic buildings in the city, built at the intersection of Ulica Długa (Long Lane) and Długi Targ (Long Market), in the most popular part of Gdańsk.
 The Main Town Hall in Gdańsk houses the History Museum of the City of Gdańsk.

 Location

 The Main Town Hall in Gdańsk is located on Ulica Długa, part of the Royal Route.
 The building is located in the building complex, surrounded by Ulica Długa, Kramarska Street, Piwna Street, and Kaletnicza Street, located at the corner of the first two.
 The building is the second highest building in the Main City (after St. Mary's Church), and is in the most notable part of Śródmieście in Gdańsk.
 Access to the building by car is difficult, as Ulica Długa is pedestrianised all year around.
 The public transport does not reach the building.
 The closest tram stop is located at Podwale Przedmiejskie.